andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 	<figcaption class="figure-caption">Had to sneak that plug in there</figcaption>
 </figure>

 <h4 class="article-subheader">About That Whole Nudity Thing</h4>
-I'll admit, when I first saw the video of the previous performance with *full nudity* I felt an initial jolt of anxiety mixed with excitement mixed with trepidation.
-Trepidation which quickly turns to a sense of immature mirthfulness.
+I'll admit, when I first saw the video of the Paris performance with *full nudity* I felt an initial jolt of anxiety mixed with excitement mixed with trepidation.
+Trepidation, which quickly morphs into to a sense of immature mirthfulness.
 I dispatch a flurry of text messages to my similarly puerile pals full of cosmopolitan aphorisms such as "hanging dong" in an attempt to entice them to attend.
 My only preparation for the nudity is a strict diet and maniacal workout program.
 Because who would know about vainglorious pursuits more than a man who built an entire website to write about himself.